kanake10/android-task/README.md

 - **UI Components (Jetpack Compose)**
   UI elements such as the **Search Bar**, **Top App Bar**, and **Task List Item** are tested using `ComposeTestRule` to validate their behavior, state changes and interaction flows.

+## 📲 UI Automation with Maestro

+To enhance UI reliability and simulate real-world usage scenarios, this project uses [**Maestro**](https://maestro.mobile.dev/) for end-to-end testing.

+Two YAML-based flow tests are included under the `.maestro/` directory:

+1. **Offline Test:**
+   **File:** `.maestro/task_app_offline.yaml`
+   - Simulates app launch with Airplane Mode **enabled**.
+   - Verifies appropriate error messages are shown and that no task data is loaded.

+2. **Online Test:**
+   **File:** `.maestro/task_app_flow.yaml`
+   - Simulates normal app behavior with internet access.
+   - Validates UI interactions such as:
+     - Viewing and filtering task lists

+NB: I need to research whether there is a way to streamline this with a single test suite if Maestro gains support for toggling connectivity states.

 ## 📷 App's Preview

 Here is how the app look like in action: